 Stop 5 – Dinner at Hixter Restaurant.
 A small group of us from the group went to a great local English Restaurant Hixter Bankside which was about a mile from The Mondrian Hotel.
 The Restaurant was perfect after our first night enjoying farm to table cuisine as this was a more authentic English Dining experience with Roasted Meats, Chickens and such.
 I shared the full roasted-chicken with Ally which was incredible.
 They served it with a stuffing inside which I was imagining tasting like our Thanksgiving stuffing.
 No luck, it was more of a spinach stuffing, less bread like which us Americans are used to.
 The gravy served with the chicken may be the tastiest gravy I have ever had!
 16 Great Guildford St, London SE1 0HS, UK

 Stop 2: Exploring London.
-After brunch we split up and everyone did their own exploration of London Tours.
-Since I studied in London during college and having been a bunch of times I really wanted to go back to some of my favorite spots and check out a few new spots I’d been recommended.
+After brunch, we split up and everyone did their own exploration of London Tours.
+Since I studied in London during college and has been a bunch of times I really wanted to go back to some of my favorite spots and check out a few new spots I’d been recommended.

 Portobello Market: I headed to Portobello Market, an incredible street with both vintage products for sale on the street (this is not daily so check the hours before going) as well as retail stores selling vintage and new clothes and any other items you’d find in a retail type of area.
 Stay tuned for more of my favorite Portobello & Notting Hill boutiques and restaurants to come soon……